WATCH: Country singer releases video starring Midlands farmer who died in tractor crash

 The death came shortly after the hugely popular 77-year-old had starred with country singer Larissa Tormey in her video 'Old Fashioned'.

-Larissa shared the video for the first time on YouTube this morning (Friday, August 6) and said she was honoured to do so with the blessing of Tom's family.
+Larissa shared the video for the first time on YouTube ton Friday and said she was honoured to do so with the blessing of Tom's family.

 “We had the most wonderful and fun day making this, and Tom's bright and beautiful soul is clear for all to see,” said the singer.